 Municipality Finance issues EUR 25 million notes under its MTN programme

-Municipality Finance Plc issues EUR 25 million notes on 16 October 2024.
-The maturity date of the notes is 16 October 2029.
-MuniFin has a right, but no obligation, to redeem the notes early on 16 October 2025 and every year thereafter.
-The notes bear interest at a fixed rate of 2.75% per annum until 16 October 2025, after which the interest is paid at 2.40% per annum, unless MuniFin redeems the notes early.
+Municipality Finance Plc issues EUR 25 million notes on 21 October 2024.
+The maturity date of the notes is 21 October 2029.
+MuniFin has a right, but no obligation, to redeem the notes early on 21 October 2025 and 21 October 2027.
+The notes bear interest at a fixed rate of 3.23% per annum until 21 October 2025, after which the interest is paid at 2.30% per annum, unless MuniFin redeems the notes early.

 The notes are issued under MuniFin’s EUR 50 billion programme for the issuance of debt instruments.
 The offering circular, the supplemental offering circular and the final terms of the notes are available in English on the company's website at https://www.kuntarahoitus.fi/en/for-investors.